unl-rocketry/pololu_tic-rs/README.md

  - `std`: Enables `std` support, which enables traits and conversions in a few libraries.

 ## License
-This library is licensed under the MIT and Apache 2.0 permissive open-source licenses.
+This library is dual-licensed under the MIT and Apache 2.0 permissive open-source licenses.
 Please review the terms of these licenses to decide how to incorporate this library into your projects.

 ## Example
 A basic example of using this library to set up and control a Tic36v4 is as